reitzig/reitzig.github.io/about/index.md

 After work, I engage in several nerdisms, {% abbr eg %} reading, music as well as video and tabletop games.
 And some more [programming](https://github.com/akerbos).
-For a healthy balance, I usually cook my own meals, work out (body-weight strength training, HIIT, running) and pursue a changing mix of bouldering, ultimate frisbee, ballroom dancing and team handball.
+For a healthy balance, I usually cook my own meals, work out (body-weight strength training and running) and pursue a changing mix of ultimate frisbee and bouldering.
+I used to pursue ballroom dancing and team handball but have moved on since.

 When you send me an [email](mailto:{{ site.email }}),
 please consider signing or even encrypting with PGP.